 During his career at Verizon Center, Pavelec is 1-5-1 in seven games (six starts) with a 3.34 GAA and a .906 save pct.

 In four starts since the All-Star break, Pavelec is 3-1 with a 1.46 GAA and a .940 save pct.
 Pavelec has faced 1,315 shots this season, the fourth-highest total in the NHL.

-In each of Winnipeg’s last seven games, the combined goal total for both teams has been exactly three.
+Notes: In each of Winnipeg’s last seven games, the combined goal total for both teams has been exactly three.
 The Jets are 3-4 during that span.